 Tim Hancock: Tim Hancock is a 3rd grade Art Instructor at Burton Valley and teaches Special Day Classes at Springhill.
 Tim is an artist based in the Bay Area, California creating illustrations, paintings, children's books, and poetry inspired by the natural and imaginative worlds.
 Tim studied illustration at the Academy of Art University in San Francisco, graduating with a BFA, and has been working as a successful freelance illustrator, painter, and art educator with command of a wide range of styles, mediums, and techniques, truly loving the creative process and driven to inspire others.
 Tim has made his living as a teaching artist for over a decade working in several public schools, community programs, and has been recognized for his work with high-risk teens.
 Tim is a provincial artist heavily influenced by the California landscape and exhibits his work locally and is continually inspired by the rich and vibrant diversity of the Bay Area, which is reflected in his paintings, illustrations, and cartoons.

-Linda Kenney: Linda teaches fifth grade art at Springhill Elementary.
-With a BAS degree in Graphic Design from Expression College in Emeryville, and a BS in Advertising from Syracuse University, Linda has been involved in commercial art for a while.
-Her true love is being around kids.
-She developed and implemented the school-wide art curriculum at Sequoia Elementary in Pleasant Hill, which is run completely by parent volunteers.
-She has taught after-school art appreciation classes for the last four years at St. Perpetua School here in Lafayette.
-She also enjoys being a fifth grade instructional aide at St. Perpetua School.
+Linda Kenney: Linda teaches art at Springhill Elementary.
+With a BAS degree in Graphic Design from Expression College and a BS degree in Advertising from Syracuse University, Linda has been involved in commercial art for a while.
+But her true love is being around kids.
+Linda initially got involved with elementary school art education over 25 years ago with her son’s art curriculum at Sequoia Elementary in Pleasant Hill.
+She developed the school-wide art program still in place today.
+She was teaching after school art appreciation classes for four years at St. Perpetua School, here in Lafayette.
+She then joined their extended care staff and worked her way up to Extended Care Director.
+She developed a program called Panther Cubs, where she put together art, cooking and science curriculum for TK and Kindergarten students as enrichment to their regular school day.
+Linda has established summer art camps for elementary school students based off of illustrator, Eric Carle, the author of the famous The Hungry Caterpillar.
+She has been doing this for six years.
+This coming summer she will again be teaching watercolor landscape camp for 5th through 8th grade kids.
+Now she shares her time between after school art enrichment, camps, and workshops as well as LPIE art.
 Linda says, "My soul is filled with incredible joy when I teach art, since it combines my love of art with a child's enthusiasm.
 Nothing can be better!"
 Linda joined LPIE as a new Art Instructor in 2015.